Have you ever asked yourself if it is safe to cook with cast iron?

 I hope this article has helped you to make an informed decision on whether cast iron cookware is healthy for you.

-I would love to hear your thoughts or if you have something to add.
+I would love to hear your thoughts.
 Please leave a comment below.